gcampbe95/Magpi/README.md

 3D Printed Parts

-### **Weekly Updates**
+### **Weekly_Updates**

 4/16 - Build : I'm finished with the framework and starting work on the pen holder, which is a little more complicated since it has to accomodate variations in angle and pen size, as well as incorporate a way to control the pen's Z motion.
-My assembly is inconveniently broken (for unapparent reasons) so hopefully I can fix it with versions sometime this week.
+My assembly is mysteriously broken so hopefully I can fix it with versions sometime this week.

-### **Pseudocode**
+4/23 - Build: I made a new assembly that will hopefully be immune to the disappearing issue.
+I finished the mount for the pen holder and am starting the pen holder itself, which is a little complicated.
+I'm also using today to double-check all my models against their real-world counterparts (dummy steppers, rods, bolts, holes)